 FINDINGS & IDEAS

-After researching violent extremists for almost a decade, my findings thus far support the idea that, to paraphrase the forensic psychiatrist Marc Sageman, it may be just as much about what a terrorist feels as what they think.
+My findings thus far support the idea that a radical activist's emotional convictions may be just as important as their intellectual ones.
 To be clear, this is not positioning ideology in a subservient or adversarial role to the factors outlined above, but rather, the catalysts of recruitment work together in very complicated ways that will differ considerably among individuals.
 To accept social identity and bonding, emotional appeals to a person’s sense of defense of a just cause, giving meaning or a voicing to one’s life, heroism and reputation, etc. as valid motivational factors catalyzing involvement in radicalism is not to wholly reject the allure of ideology.
 Feeling and thinking are mutually informative and shaping processes, and we need to understand not only what those involved in radicalism think, but how what they think makes them feel.

 The most effective cultural production of radical groups touches upon a wide variety of potential influences.
 I like to think of these as "susceptibility/vulnerability triggers", distinct thematic devices and functionalities (like those mentioned previously) that we see repeated effectively across history, geography, culture, and religion.
 However, such messages have been appropriated widely and with highly varying degrees of success; this suggests that it is not only what is said but how it is said.
 I argue that cultural production is one of the important factors that separates successful from unsuccessful propaganda campaigns.
 Moreover, it is not just that a radical group simply has or creates these cultural forms like music and video messaging, but it is the quality of this artistic creation and how effective it is at touching the nerves or reflexes of susceptibility/vulnerability triggers.